Nibbels/sanlight-mesh-bluez-poc/docs/INSTALLER.md

 sudo bash scripts/install-gateway.sh --reuse-existing
 ```

-This keeps the CDB path, state directory, gateway ID, broker credentials and
+This preserves:

+- gateway ID;
+- CDB and project-state paths;
+- local broker credentials;
+- refresh interval;
+- BlueZ identity and sequence state.

-refresh settings, updates `project_root`, regenerates the dedicated ACL/config
+It updates `project_root`, rebuilds the managed broker policy, refreshes both
-from those settings, refreshes both systemd units and runs diagnostics.
+systemd units and runs diagnostics.

-`--reuse-existing` preserves an existing generated local-broker configuration.
-When it encounters a legacy external-broker TOML from an older project version,
-it preserves the gateway ID, CDB path, state directory and refresh interval but
+A legacy external-broker configuration is migrated to the supported local-broker
+topology.
+The installer preserves the gateway/CDB/state/refresh settings,
-migrates the endpoint to `127.0.0.1:1883`, generates new local gateway/ioBroker
-credentials, backs up the old config and tells the operator to update ioBroker.
+generates new local credentials and instructs the operator to update the
-The supported end state is always the local broker topology.
+matching ioBroker adapter instance.

-## Destructive reset
+## Destructive reset boundary

-The public installer does not expose a Mesh reset.
+The public installer has no `--reset-mesh-state` option.
 Lower-level maintenance
-helpers retain explicit destructive reset switches for deliberate complete
+helpers retain explicit destructive reset functionality for deliberate complete
-local reinitialisation.
-They are not update or missing-`.state/` recovery tools.
+local reinitialisation only.
+It is not an update mechanism and must not be used
+to recover missing `.state/` while the matching BlueZ databases still exist.

+## Validated reference run

+On 2026-07-16 the public installer was run on the target Raspberry Pi 3 after
+`.state/` had intentionally been removed while both BlueZ identities remained.
+It:

+- recovered both protected project identity files;
+- attached both identities without re-import or reset;
+- installed local Mosquitto and generated scoped credentials/ACLs;
+- started all three services;
+- connected the MQTT gateway and published two node definitions;
+- completed with `Doctor result: healthy`.

+The target run passed 124 offline tests and the static token-output scan before
+installation.